Q&A: A look at $1.9B Powerball jackpot, how it grew so large - NewsBreak

 Although the jackpot for Monday’s Powerball drawing is sitting at $1.9 billion... lottery officials say it may top $2 billion by the time the numbers are drawn!

-Powerball's largest jackpot this year — $700 million — is up for grabs tonight
+Powerball's largest jackpot this year — $700 million — up for grabs

 Powerball Jackpot Continues to Skyrocket